-The Sony Alpha A7R II and the Sony Alpha ALT-A99 II are two digital cameras that were revealed to the public, respectively, in June 2015 and September 2016.
+The Sony Alpha A7R II and the Sony Alpha ALT-A99 II are two digital cameras that were officially introduced, respectively, in June 2015 and September 2016.
 The A7R II is a mirrorless interchangeable lens camera, while the A99 II is a DSLR.
 Both cameras are equipped with a full frame sensor.
-Both cameras offer a resolution of 42.2 megapixel.
+Both cameras offer a resolution of 42.2 megapixels.

-The physical size and weight of the Sony A7R II and the Sony A99 II are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Sony A7R II and the Sony A99 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R II – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably larger (22 percent) than the Sony A7R II.
 Moreover, the A99 II is substantially heavier (36 percent) than the A7R II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.